renanthera/simc-wiki/Newbie-build-instructions.md

 The entire first-time setup will take anywhere from 30-60 minutes depending on the speed of your computer/internet.
+Step #1 takes the most time, but steps 2-5 may be performed while #1 is installing.

-1: Install Visual Studio 2015 Community Edition - https://www.visualstudio.com/
+1: Install Visual Studio 2015 Community Edition - https://www.visualstudio.com/downloads/
 * Use **custom** installation, enable the following options
 * Programming Languages - Visual C++
 * Common Tools – Git for Windows, Github Extension for Visual Studio